-The Nominations Committee monitors and undertakes an annual assessment of each non-executive director's independence.
+The Nominations Committee monitors and undertakes an assessment of each non-executive director's independence at least annually, and more frequently in the case of director appointments or directors seeking election or re-election.
 This assessment applies the ASX Recommendations, the Act and current corporate governance practice and adopts the definition of independence set out in the ASX Recommendations.

-The Board has considered the positions and relationships of each of the nine persons who were non-executive directors for the Reporting Period and has formed the view that eight of those nine persons were independent.
+The Board has considered the positions and relationships of each of the seven persons who were non-executive directors for the Reporting Period and has formed the view that six of those seven persons were independent.
 The Board is of the opinion that therefore a majority of the Board was independent of the Group's management and was free of any interest that may have affected their free and unfettered judgment during the Reporting Period.